milescyx/DIGITAL-FORENSICS-INVESTIGATION-WITH-AUTOPSY/README.md

 <img width="1920" height="1080" alt="Screenshot (392)" src="https://github.com/user-attachments/assets/93d9fa77-79d8-4e8c-bc60-6af0527e9828" />

 - I used FTK Imager to create a forensic disk image of the target drive.
-The tool allowed me to capture a bit-for-bit copy of the evidence drive, ensuring that all data, including hidden and deleted files, was preserved.
+The tool allowed me to capture a bit for bit copy of the evidence drive, ensuring that all data, including hidden and deleted files, was preserved.

 - Problem Solved: This step created a forensically sound replica of the original evidence, allowing me to perform further analysis without risking alteration of the original data.
 <img width="1920" height="1080" alt="Screenshot (394)" src="https://github.com/user-attachments/assets/9d810400-c08e-45ce-b9b5-973dd1b9d5ab" />